 Having a smaller number of high-quality leads is better than a larger number of low-quality leads.
 After all, it takes just as much effort — and sometimes even more effort — to close a deal with a low-quality lead as it does with a high-quality lead.

-So, when you’re looking at potential lead sources, ask yourself: “Will this source provide me with high-quality leads?”
+So, when looking at potential lead sources, ask yourself: “Will this source provide me with high-quality leads?”
 If the answer is no, move on and look for something better.

 Cost Per Lead